leroythelegend/rough_idea_project_cars/README.md

 Note for the "UDP Frequency" my PlayStation says higher the value more packets but I think this is back to front I found lower the value more the packets.
 Anyway experiment with these values to get the right setting for you.

+(Found some issues with udp packets themself, some are different from the Format 1 behaviour.
+I'm trying to get help with this at the mo from the Project Cars Forum http://forum.projectcarsgame.com/showthread.php?57939-PS4-Patch-3-0-Discussion-thread&p=1471429&viewfull=1#post1471429)

 #### Tute

 I'm just going to use a terminal for the tutorials.